 There is a world-wide trend to dissuade tourists from supporting facilities that offer wildlife interaction programs.
 This has stemmed from a lack of standards and the inability to determine what is right and what is exploitation.
 Knee-jerk reactions and classifying all wildlife facilities that have captive wildlife as bad is not the right way to close down the really bad facilities that have no place in tourism.

 Accompanying our cheetahs on their daily enrichment cannot be classified in the same category as walking lions.
 The recent Blood Lions documentary has exposed an industry linked to the canned hunting trade where lions are bred in large numbers and the cubs sent to lion cub petting facilities.
-When they are too old for petting, they move on to the lion walking facility where tourists are led to believe that the lions will be reintroduced into the wild.
-After they mature and are no longer safe for walking, they are sent back to high density holding pens where they are advertised as specimens for hunting purposes.
+When they are too old for petting, they could move on to the lion walking facility where tourists are led to believe that the lions will be reintroduced into the wild.
+After they mature and are no longer safe for walking, they could be sent back to high density holding pens where they are advertised as specimens for hunting purposes.
 Whilst certainly not all facilities that offer lion interaction programs are involved in this trade, one needs to ask what will happen when the animal is no longer suitable to be handled by tourists and whether a lion that has been associated with humans will ever be reliable enough to release in the wild.